Clownacy/clownmdemu/README.md

 # Overview

-This is clownmdemu, a Sega Mega Drive (a.k.a.
+This is ClownMDEmu, a Sega Mega Drive (a.k.a.
 Sega Genesis) emulator.

-It is currently in the very early stages of development: it can run some games, but many standard features of the Mega Drive are unemulated (see `TODO.md` for more information).
+Some standard features of the Mega Drive are currently unemulated (see `TODO.md` for more information).

 # Frontends

-To actually run software with clownmdemu, you will need to use a frontend.
+To actually run software with ClownMDEmu, you will need to use a frontend.
 Currently there are two official frontends:
 - The standalone frontend, which includes a variety of debugging menus: https://github.com/Clownacy/clownmdemu-frontend